-The phases of the Hatchet program are the exact same as the MFT program, but with only 3 training pieces per day you can really dial up the intensity and focus rather than going through the motions and spending hours upon hours in the gym.
+The phases of the Hatchet program are the exact same as the MFT program, but with more flexibility to choose between 0 and 2 additional training pieces per day.
+This means you can really dial up the intensity and focus rather than going through the motions and spending hours upon hours in the gym.
 The workouts are typically modified versions of MFT workouts (sometimes they’re the exact same) but are by no means “scaled”.

 Hatchet is the single best place you can start your competitive CrossFit journey, and we believe it is the most appropriate program for 95-99% of Misfits.

-The Age Group program is for athletes in the Masters and Teens age groups who are looking to crack the top 200 in the Open and compete for a spot at the CrossFit Games via the Age Group Online Qualifier.
+The Age Group program is for athletes in the Masters and Teens age groups who are likely to qualify for the AGOQ after the Open (top 10% of your age group) and compete for a spot at the CrossFit Games via the Age Group Online Qualifier.

 The program blends the volume of MFT with the weights and intensities of the Hatchet program for the most well-rounded age group program around.
 For teens 14-15 and Masters 55+, you will occasionally see provide Age Division Modifications, or ADMs, for each training piece as required based on standards we’ve seen in the Open, Games, and what we believe is reasonable.

 What makes this program different is that we take more care to moderate the volume of things like squatting, overhead work, jumping, and more to ensure recovery is possible from day to day.
 Depending on the Phase, we also provide “Maintenance” pieces that include mobility and accessory work to help keep your body healthy.